jeesus-bock/animalfarm/CONTRIBUTING.md

 ## Get in the project
 Leave a comment to https://github.com/jeesus-bock/animalfarm/issues/3 and I'll add you.
 Or just message me!
 After that create your own dev branch and start coding.

+## Stuff to maybe do
+- More API end-points to data-server.
+I'd venture there ought to be endpoints for player and species and animals at least.
+- Separate microservices.
+This provides the possibiity to use whatever language you want.
+- More species.
+This is fun stuff, looking for utf glyphs that would make good chars for the creatures on the animalfarm.
+I'm thinking we could use different languages like arabic or chinese to group the monsters.
+- Ui development.
+The UI is a stub at the moment.
+It should probably be actually designed.
+Good opportunity to learn figma etc.